nehafiaz/nehafiaz/README.md

 ## About

+I'm a Full-Stack Engineer building SaaS & AI web apps with Next.js, React Native, and Supabase.
-I'm a Software Engineer transitioning into AI Engineering.
-My focus is building intelligent applications that pair solid software fundamentals with modern AI to solve real problems.

-I believe in learning by building — shipping practical projects while deepening my engineering craft along the way.
+Turning bold ideas into products that ship — pairing solid software fundamentals with modern AI to solve real problems, and learning by building along the way.

-- Currently exploring **LLMs, AI Agents, and Retrieval-Augmented Generation (RAG)**
-- Comfortable across the **full stack** — web and cross-platform mobile
+Shipped Invora360, a SaaS platform for water plants (inventory & operations) Full-stack across web (Next.js) and cross-platform mobile (React Native) Going deep on LLMs, AI Agents, and RAG
-- Open to **AI Engineering** opportunities
+Open to full-stack & AI Engineering roles

 <br/>